-The School of Management makes funds available to support research expenses and the costs of attending conferences.
+The School of Business and Management makes funds available to support research expenses and the costs of attending conferences.
 Applicants are also encouraged to apply externally for funding.

 Information on support if you find yourself in financial difficulty, help searching for external funding, and working part-time may be found here.